dfletcher/docker-jellyfin-vps/README.md

 This SSH reverse proxy solution means your Jellyfin instance can be accessed from the internet without requiring any special configuration of home routers to achieve it.
 By using `docker-compose`, Jellyfin and the tunnel to the server are launched together and shut down together.
 The system is configured to survive a restart of the Docker host.

-On the server, SSH access and the ability to modify `/etc/ssh/sshd_config` is required.
+On your VPS server, SSH access and the ability to modify `/etc/ssh/sshd_config` is required.
 On your media center server, Docker and git are required (and nothing else).

 ## Setup instructions